Kushagra8888/ReactNativeManager/Readme.md

 Demo app for managing employees.
 Allows a manager to signin, see the list of employees.
 Add new employees or edit the details of existing employees, send them a text reminding them to get the their @$$** back to work, or...
 FIRE THEM!! >_<

+## Run

+Ensure that Xcode, Android SDK is setup for IOS and Android respectively

+1. clone
+2. cd into the directory and `npm install`
+3. Run `react-native run-ios` or `react-native run-android` for IOS/Android respectively

 ## Notable